MarcoDVisser/ZILMix/README.md

-ZILMix
+`ZILMix` Zero Inflated Laplace Mixture Ditributions
 ======

-Zero Inflated Laplace Mixture Ditributions a JAGS extention
+ZILMix is a extention for `JAGS` (Just Another Gibs Sampler), that adds a suite of Zero Inflated Mixture Distributions to JAGS.

+**in development**